Star Fairies: Television film

-The film is about a princess Star Fairy named Sparkle (B.J.
-Ward) who lives up in the clouds in Castle WishStar.
+The film is about a princess Star Fairy named Sparkle (B. J. Ward) who lives up in the clouds in Castle WishStar.
 Sparkle's job is to grant wishes to children who wish upon a star, but lately she has been overwhelmed by the increasing number of wishes being made.
-So she asks for help from the Wishing Well (Jonathan Winters), who instructs her to go to Mount Wishmore and wish on a shooting star.
+She asks for help from the Wishing Well (Jonathan Winters), who instructs her to go to Mount Wishmore and wish on a shooting star.
 She does so and receives five new star fairy helpers named: True Love (Jean Casem), Whisper (Noelle North), Jazz (Susan Blu), Spice (Didi Conn), and Nightsong (Ta-Tanisha).
 As the story goes on, the fairies meet a little girl named Hillary (Drew Barrymore), who is upset but cannot think of a wish to make her happy.
 Hillary and other Star Fairies then seek help from Princess Sparkle.
 When Hillary and the Star Fairies return to Castle WishStar, they discover Princess Sparkle's Wand has been stolen by a group of short, hairy elves, and their leader, Bungle Boss, who have also made off with the Wishing Well.
 This sends them on a journey to recover the wand.